threefoldfoundation/www_examplesite/readme.md

-# ThreeFold Website www_examplesite - !!!
+# ThreeFold Website www_examplesite

+## Examplesite is there to be replicated (copied) - !!!
 DO NOT EDIT EXAMPLESITE !!!

 ### how to get started